Lucid Kink is an intimate online pleasure LAB for disabled queers exploring Kink as an artistic tool for self-care.

-The workshop will be led by artist Nwando Ebizie and facilitated sessions will feature guest workshop leaders Toni Lewis, Wennefer, Anna Ki and Mr Rottweiler.
+The workshop will be led by artist Nwando Ebizie and facilitated sessions will feature guest workshop leaders Toni Lewis, Wennefer, and Anna Ki.

 This workshop will insist that mental health is the priority, particularly for those of us who are already disabled by society and live on the margins of an assumed heteronormative reality.
 It will explore how Kink can be a tool in the arsenal of survival for those of us who are struggling.
 Moreover, it recognises that those professionals working in Kink have vital knowledge to share with artists around:

 You will be given a clear route into thinking about your own aftercare as an artist – which is super important for working with organisations who do not provide this and other artists who have not understood its importance.
 You will start to develop a framework for rethinking your working interactions in new terms, helping you make better, safer decisions in the future.

 Participants need to be available for all sessions over the two weekends.
 These will take place on

 Each morning session will be a combination of group conversation, guest presentations, instruction, play and reflection with solo homework tasks set for each afternoon.
 The sessions will take place in the participant’s homes via digital conferencing.
 This could be in your bedroom or wherever you feel safe.
 Social distancing for pleasure!